moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 years, some 20 Japanese students have visited Davis over three trips and participated in Engineering Week and the CoE design showcase.
-We have held cultural exchange lunches and dinners and visited local engineering companies and research labs.  the highlight of the exchange have been the two final design competitions between the Meijo and UCD students, which was a huge success in terms of learning and cultural exchange.
+We have held cultural exchange lunches and dinners and visited local engineering companies and research labs.
+The highlight of the exchange have been the two final design competitions between the Meijo and UCD students, which was a huge success in terms of learning and cultural exchange.
 Due to these efforts, this past year I was awarded a $24k `Global Affairs Seed Grant`_ and took 12 UCD